Pouyan's foundational paper on whole-cell catalysis in biofilms studied by electrochemistry is accepted.

 We are located at Laval University, Canada's oldest university, in the traditionally strong and innovative chemistry department.
 We are always looking for highly qualified and motivated students and research professionals who have demonstrated their excellence through academic publications and external funding.

-New article: See our new Fast Track manuscript published in Biomicrofluidics, 2015, 9, 041101: Live-streaming: Time-lapse video evidence of novel streamer formation mechanism and varying viscosity.
+Streamers on a chip can form without Dean vortices!: See our Fast Track manuscript published in Biomicrofluidics about streamer formation by sudden partial detachment: Live-streaming: Time-lapse video evidence of novel streamer formation mechanism and varying viscosity.

 Thanks to all the participants to Laval's first annual microfluidics symposium.
 Special thanks to Professor David Juncker for his invited lecture.